Engee documentation

 No

-# Diode model — diode model
+# Diode model — the diode model

 Piecewise linear | Exponential | Tabulated I-V curve